 Healthcare insurance is a critical aspect of access to healthcare.
 Without health insurance, maintaining continuity of care, preventing illnesses before they occur, and simply treating disorders all become far more difficult.
 Additionally, access to care allows for longevity and a higher quality of life.
-103

 When aggregating the number of people (children, adults, seniors) uninsured across all of the cities/CDPs of the Coachella Valley, 9.4% (40,256 people) of the population are uninsured.
-104 In looking more closely at uninsured rates across age groups, there are clear variations.
-As illustrated in the figure below, very few seniors ages 65 and older are without health insurance (1.3%), and to a lesser degree, those under 19 years old (3.7%).
-Approximately one in six working-age adults (15.0%) are without health insurance.
-This uninsured rate is higher than the rate for California (10.7%) and the U.S. (12.4%).
-105 Thus, working-age adults have a greater need than seniors or children for free clinics or federallyqualified health centers so that those without insurance can afford to obtain healthcare.
+In looking more closely at uninsured rates across age group, there are clear variations.
+As illustrated in the figure below, very few seniors ages 65 and older (1.3%) are without health insurance, and to a lesser degree, those under 19 (3.7%).
+Conversely, less than a fifth (15.0%) of those aged 19 to 64 are without health insurance.
+These findings are not surprising given that government assistance makes it easier for younger and older people to obtain and maintain healthcare.